Link copied to clipboard!

 Let’s look into one of CNN’s articles for answers and break it down to the nuts and bolts.

 On March 23, 2023, CNN Politics posted this piece: Trump’s intensifying legal drama could drag America closer to historic precipice.
-The Bias Meter indicates that the article is extremely liberal, with a score of -100% from the A.I. bias rating and a 100% negative politician portrayal.
+The Bias Meter indicates that the article is extremely liberal and contains an extremely negative politician portrayal.
 Upon closer examination of Biasly’s analysis, there appear to be 28 negative sentiments for Donald Trump, with only 2 positive sentiments to balance the negative portrayal.
 It is also evident from the emotionally charged words used in the title — including “drama” and “drag” — that the author sees Trump in an unfavorable light.
 Although the photos used are relatively neutral, the article links only to other CNN articles on the same topic with similar bias ratings.

 Digging into the language of the article itself, it is evident that the author is biased against Republicans and former President Trump, in particular.
 Take, for instance, the following passage: